-The independent entity that performs these program services may be the unit of general local government for BHA jurisdiction (unless BHA is itself the unit of general local government or an agency of such government) or another HUD-approved public or private independent entity.
+The independent entity that performs these program services may be the unit of general local government for BHA's jurisdiction (unless BHA is itself the unit of general local government or an agency of such government) or another HUD-approved public or private independent entity.

-BHA may submit a proposal for project-based housing that is owned or controlled by BHA.
-If the proposal for BHA-owned housing is selected, BHA will use the HUD field office, to review the BHA selection and to administer the PBV program.
-BHA will also use a standard or high performer housing authority in the immediate Bay Area to establish the initial contract rent, based on an appraisal by a licensed, state certified appraiser, and to perform HQS inspections of the BHA selection, prior to entering into the Housing Assistance Payment Contract.
+BHA may submit a proposal for project-based housing that is owned or controlled or developed or co-developed by BHA or by Affordable Housing Berkeley, Inc. (AHB).
+If the proposal for BHA-owned housing or those owned or controlled, developed, or co-developed by Affordable Housing Berkeley, Inc. (AHB) is selected, BHA will use the HUD field office to review the BHA selection.

+The independent entities selected may be a unit of local government, a high performing local housing authority, HUD field office, or a contracting entity, for the following: establishing the initial contract rent, based on an appraisal by a licensed, state certified appraiser, and performance of HQS inspections of the BHA selection, prior to entering into the Housing Assistance Payment Contract.